TT

 You don't lose them.
 Seal ingests them: PDFs, Word docs, Excel, JMP files, PowerPoint.
 AI extracts CPPs, ranges, and rationale into a changeset, which a human reviews before anything enters the database.
 You migrate on your schedule, not on ours.

-Yes — this is where most transfers spend the most effort.
+Yes.
+This is where most transfers spend the most effort.
 Equipment equivalency is a first-class entity in Seal, linked to the process parameters it affects.
 When a site proposes non-identical equipment, the system surfaces which parameters, studies, and risk assessments are implicated.
 Equivalency arguments live in one place, reviewable in one view.

 Yes.
 Seal is designed to either consolidate those systems or sit alongside them.
-The value in tech transfer specifically is in connecting the process definition to execution — whether execution happens in Seal, in your existing MES, or in a CDMO's systems.
+The value in tech transfer specifically is in connecting the process definition to execution — whether that execution happens in Seal, in your existing MES, or in a CDMO's systems.

 Yes.
 AI extraction pulls the structured records out of your existing ELN, MBRs, and documentation into Seal's data model, with a human-reviewed changeset for every entry.
 Your validated ELN keeps running for the processes that depend on it; Seal becomes the authoritative source of truth for everything else.
 As programs and products cycle through development, the new ones are built natively in Seal and the old ones are migrated when it makes business sense.

 Vendors that sell "integrated suites" are usually shipping separately-developed products — an ELN, an MES, a QMS — with integrations between them.
-Under the covers they're the same brittle architecture as a best-of-breed stack, just from one vendor.
+Under the covers it's the same brittle architecture as a best-of-breed stack, just from one vendor.
 Seal is built from a single data model outward.
-A unit operation doesn't have an ELN representation and an MES representation that need to stay in sync — it's one record used in both contexts.
+A unit operation doesn't have an ELN representation and an MES representation that need to stay in sync; it's one record used in both contexts.
 That's why change propagates by change control rather than by integration, and why the audit trail is one query, not a reconciliation.

 Seal can model the current SOP as-is, preserving the exact validated state.
 Process improvements proposed afterward enter the change control workflow.
 The validation baseline is the anchor; changes are explicit and scoped.

-PLM and Digital Thread positioning describe a goal — connected lifecycle data.
-Seal is the specific mechanism: structured process definitions, AI extraction with human review, equipment equivalency as first-class data, site-specific bindings with scoped re-validation.
+PLM and Digital Thread positioning describe a goal: connected lifecycle data.
+Seal is the specific mechanism — structured process definitions, AI extraction with human review, equipment equivalency as first-class data, site-specific bindings with scoped re-validation.
 A Digital Thread without those mechanisms is a slideshow; with them, it runs.

 Yes, and typically more easily than a document-based transfer.
 Lifecycle traceability is structural: parameter → development study → rationale → batch → deviation → change.
 Inspectors expect to trace from product back to decisions.
 Seal maintains those links in the data model, not through document references.

 Improvements to the platform process propagate to site-specific processes automatically, with each site reviewing and accepting the change through its local change control.
-The difference from document-based propagation is visibility — you can see who has accepted the change at which site, and which sites are still running the prior version.
+The difference from document-based propagation is visibility.
+You can see who has accepted the change at which site, and which sites are still running the prior version.

 Transfer programs are exactly when teams are most underwater, and exactly when manual reconciliation work costs the most.
 Seal's AI extraction and changeset review are designed to reduce the adoption tax: you start getting value by extracting existing documents while the platform process is being built out in parallel.
 Most teams see time savings within the first tech transfer cycle.